linux4sam/at91bootstrap/README.txt

 1 Host Setup
 ================================================================================

+## 1.1 Using an Integrated Development Environment

+AT91Bootstrap was initially designed to bootstrap Linux-powered targets, and, being based on Kconfig and Makefiles, is primarily configured and built from a Bash shell on a Linux build system.
+Users of U-Boot and of the Linux Kernel are already familiar with the commands involved in this process.

+Now, and this will be detailed in the subsequent sections, other operating systems may be used to compile AT91Bootstrap, still on the command line, once the build system has been set up for that purpose.

+Alternatively to using the Command-Line Interface, Microchip provides the MPLAB X IDE, which can be used to build, load and debug AT91Bootstrap.
+This tool is offered when targeting recent MPUs such as the SAM9X60 and the SAMA5D2x series.
+Users who favor an IDE over the CLI will find MPLAB X IDE available for Windows, macOS and Linux platforms, at <https://www.microchip.com/mplab/mplab-x-ide>.

+Note: the next sections will notably discuss the supported toolchains which, even when AT91Bootstrap is compiled within the MPLAB X IDE, have to be installed separately.

-## 1.1 Linux Host Requirements
+## 1.2 Linux Host Requirements

 Refer to the GNU ARM Toolchain section below for toolchain recommendations.

-## 1.2 Windows Host Setup
+## 1.3 Windows Host Setup

-### 1.2.1 Install required tools
+### 1.3.1 Install required tools

 A toolchain such as GNU Tools for Arm Embedded Processors shall be provided.
 Get one from e.g. <https://developer.arm.com/open-source/gnu-toolchain/gnu-rm>.
 Further instructions below are written as if the toolchain had been installed to C:\opt\gnu_tools_arm\7-2018-q2.

-Building AT91Bootstrap requires a POSIX environment.
+Building AT91Bootstrap on the command line requires a POSIX environment.
 Several tools are available on the market to provide such an environment.
-In these instructions we rely on Minimal SYStem 2 (MSYS2).
+In this section we rely on Minimal SYStem 2 (MSYS2).
 Get MSYS2 from <http://www.msys2.org>.
 Install it.
-The installation wizard ask for the installation folder, and suggests to keep its full path short.
+The installation wizard prompts for the installation directory, and suggests to keep its full path short.
 Further instructions below are written as if MSYS2 had been installed to C:\opt\msys.